-But things are different inside than outside.
-Inside, cut off from the melange of cars and people that cris-cross through downtown streets.
+But things are different inside, cut off from the melange of cars and people that cris-cross through the downtown streets.
 From their lives and stories.
-This was 2004, a decade before the Light Rail first passed in front of the hospital.
+This is 2004, a decade before the Light Rail first passed in front of the hospital.
 She would have been excited about that.

 It’s hard to write a story like this without coming across as sob (or looking for sympathy).
 As I write this, my neighbor’s dog is chasing a rabbit from the yard, barking, soon to be covered in dirt and mud, blissfully unaware of the emotional trials of humans.
 The dog does not offer sympathy, only support; companionship, and so when telling stories like these we ask only for the same from people.

 But death is a fairly touchy subject.
-(Of course it is).
+(Of course).
 It is the one thing we all have in common (and the dead even more so).
 It makes us uncomfortable because it is also the one thing we cannot control.
 When sharing a story of death, then, should we not make it relatable?

 Cancer of a progressive type

 40% of men and women (approx) will be diagnosed with cancer at some point during their lifetimes.
 My mom smoked as a teenager, but not much.
 She grew up in an era where everybody did, but it didn’t stick.
 I grew up in a strictly smoke-free household.
 In fact, in that special sort of irony, she worked many years before her diagnosis for the American Cancer Society.